-A SHEYNEM DANK TO ALL YIDDISH STUDENTS!

-by Dr. Sasha Hoffman

-All innovations to our program that are worthy of note this year are attributable to the hard work of our students.
+and critically investigate the conditions of its possibility, I have begun my inquiry with a close reading of Heinrich von Kleist's "Über das Marionettentheater" from 1810.
+Kleist is known for his anti-idealistic positions and critical attitude toward dominant philosophies.
+Here, he suggests that affect (emotional response) is equally compelling to intellect (rational response) when it comes to reasoning, thus Kleist's work in particular supports my hypothesis.
+A Sheynem Dank to all Yiddish Students! by Dr. Sasha Hoffman All innovations to our program that are worthy of note this year are attributable to the hard work of our students.
 In first year Yiddish, we were able to use In eynem, a new textbook being piloted by the Yiddish Book Center in Amherst, Massachusetts.
-Miriam Borden, a PhD candidate in the department, participated in pedagogical workshops at the Centre and launched the textbook in our program last Fall.
+Miriam Borden, a PhD candidate in the department, participated in pedagogical workshops at the centre and launched the textbook in our program last fall.
 When I took over the continuing class in the winter semester, I was immediately impressed with students' confidence of expression and comprehension.
 In eynem is the first Yiddish textbook to implement a communicative approach.
-Since we often have a variety of levels in one classroom, including auditors who still recall some Yiddish from childhood, this approach works very well to empower each student to contribute according to their abilitites and to learn from one another.
+Since we often have a variety of levels in one classroom, including auditors who still recall some Yiddish from childhood, this approach works very well to empower each student to contribute according to their abilities and to learn from one another.
 In second-year Yiddish, we more firmly established "iPraktikum: Yiddish in the City."
 Tianna Voort, an MA student in History and Judaic Studies, has been assisting in Grades 3 and 4 at Bialik, the only school in Toronto which provides secular Yiddish instruction.
 The Bialik Yiddish curriculum is currently in its second year of redevelopment, incorporating culture, history, music and literature, with an emphasis on local community history.
 Tianna's weekly commitment this term was greatly appreciated by the school.
-It gives me great joy to see both

-SUMMER FILM SEMINAR POSTHUMAN INTIMACIES

-by Professor Angelica Fenner

-This summer seminar for advanced graduate students, postdocs, and faculty was coordinated by Dr. Angelica Fenner, Associate Professor in German and Cinema Studies, and hosted at the Munk School for Global Affairs and Public Policy, July 31-August 4, 2019.
-Fourteen participants from U of T, the U of Waterloo, U Florida, the Free University of Berlin and Bremen University read and debated pre-circulated readings and shared research in progress on crossspecies entanglements in European cinema.
-Under rubrics such as "The Human Animal," "Cross-Species Kinship," and "Posthuman Worldmaking," the seminar explored the symbiosis between human and other animals, and possibilities for moving beyond exploitation, dependency, or humanistic anthropomorphism towards more complex understandings of subjectivity, sentience, and vital matter.
+It gives me great joy to see both Summer Film Seminar Posthuman Intimacies by Professor Angelica Fenner This summer seminar for advanced graduate students, postdocs, and faculty was coordinated by Dr. Angelica Fenner, associate professor in German and Cinema Studies, and hosted at the Munk School for Global Affairs and Public Policy, July 31 to August 4, 2019.
+Fourteen participants from U of T, the University of Waterloo, the University of Florida, the Free University of Berlin and Bremen University read and debated pre-circulated readings and shared research in progress on cross-species entanglements in European cinema.
+Under rubrics such as "The Human Animal," "Cross-Species Kinship," and "Posthuman Worldmaking," the seminar explored the symbiosis between human and other animals, and possibilities for moving beyond exploitation, dependency, or humanistic anthropomorphism toward more complex understandings of subjectivity, sentience, and vital matter.